Lauren Graham Will Guest Star On

 Or, to get into specifics, Lauren Graham is gearing up to guest star on The Marvelous Mrs. Maisel.
 Sherman-Palladino is developing a new role for Graham in the series, and just before Friday’s Maisel PaleyFest panel, she told Entertainment Tonight that the plan is to get Graham involved as early as next season.

-“Lauren made a request, and Lauren is my queen and the reason I have a career, so I honour the request of Lauren Graham,” she said.
+“Lauren made a request, and Lauren is my queen and the reason I have a career, so I honor the request of Lauren Graham,” she said.
 “I'm trying to figure it out.”

 Advertisement